stebrech/accessible-pdf/_basics/create-and-modify-pdf-tags-in-acrobat.md

 1. Open the navigation pane “Tags”.
 If you haven’t used it before, it can be displayed under “View” → “Show/Hide” → “Navigation Panes”.
 2. Choose "Create Tags Root" under options (small rectangular icon with two list items).
 3. The text “No tags available” has changed to “Tags”.
-4. Another click on the icon “Options” now shows the command “Document is PDF (with tags)”.
+4. Another click on the icon “Options” now shows the command “Document is Tagged PDF”.
 Click on this command.
 5. The entry “Tagged PDF” says now “Yes” within the “Document properties”.

 [Gif animation of the first steps.][5]